Kaciras/deasync/README.md

 DeAsync turns async code into sync, implemented with a blocking mechanism by calling Node.js event loop at JavaScript layer.
 The core of deasync is written in C++.

-This project is forked from [abbr/deasync](https://github.com/abbr/deasync) and rewritten in modern code, adding some new features:: types, Promise support, and prebuild binaries.
+This project is forked from [abbr/deasync](https://github.com/abbr/deasync) and rewritten in modern code, adding some new features: types, Promise support, and prebuild binaries.

 > **Warning**
 >